— The oft-quoted Page 5 of the WARMACHINE Prime and HORDES Primal rulebooks

 More Dakka: Of the Napoleonic infantry line variety, mostly, in the form of combined ranged attacks (which give even basic infantry a chance of taking down big things like warjacks and warbeasts).
 Cygnar's higher tech level allows it to field the more traditional variety.

 The Dire Troll Blitzer also qualifies for this trope.

 The Epic version of Cygnar Warcaster Alister Caine is this; he has a pair of ROF infinite pistols.
 As long as he has the Focus, he can fire them for as long as he wants.
 Under Feat, they also gain a cumulative +1 to POW for each consecutive shot!

 Cygnar's Stormwall Colossal embodies this with two gatling guns and two large cannon.

 Monochromatic Eyes: Trolls/Trollkin, Skorne, some Elves and several other species have white pupils and corneas.

 Mother Russia Makes You Strong: The inhabitants of the snowy land of Khador are known for their rugged, relentless and even brutish nature.
 Their military goes a long way in reflecting this.

-Mundane Utility: Majority of Dwarven "war"jacks are actually nothing more than excavation equipment re-purposed to use against hostiles instead of rocks.
+Mundane Utility: The majority of Dwarven "war"jacks are actually nothing more than excavation equipment re-purposed to use against hostiles instead of rocks.